 There have been major changes in recent years in both the technology of data processing and the role that the resulting information plays in management.
-For example, the current British government is promoting the opportunities that may arise if health authorities can contract for clinical services between a number of different providers.
-Yet it is still true to say that management information in health services is limited - in helping either to understand the organisation or to monitor performance.
-The measurement of case mix on a routine basis is an inevitable and necessary development, not only as information but as a means of improving management.
+It is still true to say though that management information in health services is generally limited - in helping either to understand the organisation or to monitor performance.
+The measurement of case mix on a routine basis is an inevitable development, not only as information but as a means of improving management.
 A simple classification of case types which can identify where available resources are deployed is important if the oft-quoted aims of efficiency and effectiveness in health care are to be achieved.
 Diagnosis related groups (DRGs) have been chosen by many health services as the most robust and workable classification of acute hospital inpatients currently available.
 DRGs, developed at Yale University, are the subject of many books, articles and papers in the United States where they have become the basis for hospital reimbursement within the federally funded Medicare programme.
-However, apart from these publications on the US experience, an authoritative source of information on the application of DRGs in different health care settings has been sadly lacking.
+However, apart from these publications on the US experience an authoritative source of information on the application of DRGs in different health care settings has been sadly lacking.
 This book is the first outside the US to encompass the practical problems of DRGs, review their current applications and examine their potential in health services policy issues at a national level.